 But you may be left wondering, how can I do it?
 How will I actually fund a lifestyle abroad if I can’t take my job or career with me?
 The simple answer.
 Get a new job or career.
 It’s not rocket science (unless that is your field of research…) you just apply online for roles that meet your skills or you look for something new.
 Be a nanny and enlist teacher, work on a cruise ship, go teach English in China, Singapore, Korea, Japan or Taiwan, or even start a blog like this one.
 Whatever it is there is opportunity for work anywhere you go.
 But you first have to ask the question Why.

 Most people talk a lot of smack about going off and traveling the world, but most never end up doing it.
-In this article I’m going to talk about a few of the strategies that you can use to make that a possibility, and if you so chose, to do it permanently.
+In this article I’m going to talk about a few of the strategies I’ve used to make long term travel a possibility.

 The easiest way to start with is to simply save more than you spend and work extra to make this happen.
 Cut back on excess spending by creating a budget and noting down everything that you spend money on.
 Become a miser and don’t spend a penny on something that is outside of your travel or Jiu Jitsu spending.

 This is probably the simplest and fastest way to fund your travels.
 Rolf Potts did it with teaching English in Korea and so can you.
 You can just move to Korea, teach English for 2 years and you too can save enough money to actually travel the world for 18 months.
 So long as you eat at local eateries, couch surf, and only eat rice and boloney sandwiches for 2 years prior to your trip.
 Oh, and no going out to parties or bars for that 2 years either.